broofa/joos/README.md

 # joos == "OO in JS"

-"joos" is a compact library (< 2KB minified+gzip'ed) that provides a clean, powerful, consistent, approach to creating classes and other OO patterns in JavaScript.
+"joos" is a compact library that provides a clean, powerful, consistent, approach to creating classes and other OO patterns in JavaScript.

+joos is:
+  * Lightweight - < 1.5KB minified and gzipped
+  * Library agnostic - Use it with jQuery, Prototype, Ext... whatever.
+  * Powerful - Supports OO constructs that aren't readily available in JS: method overriding, binding, and getter/setter support, to name a few.
+  * Elegant - joos-enabled code is more readable, and just *looks*
+  * Cross-platform - Urrr... well... sort of.
+I need to spec out what the exact browser support story is.

+joos is not:
+  * A replacement for existing libraries.

 ## API Definition Objects (APID's)
 joos allows you to define your APIs using a single object (referred to in joos as an API Definition, or "APID").
 It's no longer necessary to write code that declares the constructor function in one place, assigns the prototype properties in another, the class properties in yet a third place and, finally has some static initialization code in yet another spot.
 Just put it all in an API Definition object, and let joos do the rest.